brtenorio/Recent_Certf/README.md

-# Recent Data Science Certificates from Coursera
+# Recent Data Science Certificates from Google and IBM

 This repository contains a record of recent Data Science certificates obtained from Coursera.
 Each certificate represents successful completion of a Data Science course on Coursera.